Brother 2: Critical response

-'Our answer to James Bond and other "anti-Soviet Cinema",’ “Brother 2” was ‘ideological...playing ‘to the fears of its national audience...the first manifestation of Russia's new snobbery towards the US,’ the Itogi weekly's reviewer wrote.
-Its central character was ‘a) cute and b) clever ... war creates a special kind of childish killers ...
-The search for national identity ... only leads to unwarranted xenophobia.'
+The film critic Yury Gladilshchikov, writing for the magazine Itogi, stated: "Our answer to James Bond and other 'anti-Soviet cinema' [...]
+Brother 2 was ideological [...] playing to the fears of its national audience [...] the first manifestation of Russia's new snobbery towards the US [...]
+Its central character was a) cute and b) clever [...] war creates a special kind of childish killers [...]
+The search for national identity [...] only leads to unwarranted xenophobia."